matrix-org/matrix.org/content/docs/advanced/account_migration/_index.md

 than just a handful of rooms.
 Resourceful community members have created multiple tools over the years to meet each of their individual requirements.
+We recommend evaluating any tool against your individual needs so you can take additional steps or precautions as needed.

-One of the most comprehensive tools at the time of writing is Dominik's fork of [matrix-migrate](https://gitlab.com/domrim/matrix-migrate), merging the features from multiple earlier forks of the same tool.
+One of the most comprehensive tools at the time of writing is Dominik's fork of [matrix-migrate](https://gitlab.com/domrim/matrix-migrate), which merges the features from multiple earlier forks of the same tool.
 You will need to use a command line to run it.
-It is built on the state of the art matrix-rust-sdk and has features including dry run (simulation without executing), rate limit handling, and more.
+It is built on the state of the art matrix-rust-sdk and has features including dry run (simulation without executing), rate limit handling, SSO, key backup migration, and more.

 TODO: can it produce a log of rooms it is unable to migrate?